 WHY WE LIKE IT: This staple remover comes with a pull-down mechanism and no-slip grip, making it a great choice for more intensive staple removal jobs on carpet, floors, and furniture.

 We love this staple remover for tough jobs thanks to its thick curved and non-slip rubber handle, which allows users to place a lot more leverage for thicker staples.
-While testing, we were easily able to clear staples off four stacks of plywood and five layers of carpet in less than thirty seconds.
+While researching, we were easily able to clear staples off four stacks of plywood and five layers of carpet in less than thirty seconds.

 This floor staple remover is very easy to use.
 Like our #4 pick Ktrio Staple Remover, simply slide the metal tongue tip beneath the staple and palm the handle downward to remove.
 We were very impressed with its overall build quality.
 If you want something else to add to your office, take a look at the best office chair cushion.